 We are continually looking for ways to minimize our environmental footprint.
 In this regard we plan to reduce our greenhouse gas emissions by converting our Accra office to solar power, and investing in electric light vehicles to support our operations.
-We are also partnering with a local recycling company in Ghana to turn our discarded plastic water bottles into sleeping mats for children in need.
-We also partner with other accredited recycling Companies to recycle our other waste.
+We are also partnering with a local recycling company in Ghana to turn our discarded plastic water bottles into value added products.
+These products have gained worldwide attention for their novel applications.

+We also partner with other accredited recycling Companies to recycle our other waste ethically.

-Despite the economic upheaval created by the COVID-19 pandemic, 2020 was a dynamic and productive year for Geodrill, capped by our game-changing expansion into South America.
-We broadened our service offering to include drill and blast services, continued to organically grow by establishing a footprint into South America and delivered on our promise to return free cashflow to our shareholders.
+Despite the economic upheaval created by the COVID-19 pandemic, 2022 was a dynamic and productive year for Geodrill, topped by our increased footprint in South America where we now operate in Peru and Chile.

-We expect to continue to grow our company value in 2021, as we work to maintain our relationships with existing customers and develop new customers, both in existing markets and in new markets (geographical and drilling service markets).
+We expect to continue to grow our company value in 2023, as we work to maintain our relationships with existing customers and develop new customers, both in existing markets and in new markets (geographical and drilling service markets).

 As the founder of Geodrill, my aim has been to build a company that stands the test of time by differentiating itself from its competitors.
-That means a customer-centric model powered by a fleet of high-performance rigs, operated by employees trained to the highest standards and maintained locally with full-service workshops.
-It also means doing the right thing: working with honesty and integrity, developing career opportunities for our people, engaging with communities, and doing our part not only to lessen our environmental impact but to actively support the transition to a low-carbon future.
+That means a customercentric model powered by a fleet of high-performance rigs, operated by employees trained to the highest standards and maintained locally with full-service workshops.
+It also means doing the right thing: working with honesty and integrity, developing career opportunities for our people, engaging with communities, and doing our part not only to lessen our environmental impact but to actively support the transition to a lowcarbon future.